Germany: Burial of neo-Nazi's ashes in plot of Jewish scholar sparks uproar | DW | 13.10.2021

 The management of a cemetery just outside Berlin admitted to making a "terrible mistake" on Tuesday after allowing the ashes of a prominent neo-Nazi to be buried in the same burial plot as a deceased Jewish musicologist.

-Mourners buried the ashes last Friday of Holocaust denier Henry Hafenmayer at Stahnsdorf South-Western cemetery in Brandenburg.
+Police were on duty last Friday as mourners buried the ashes of Holocaust denier Henry Hafenmayer at Stahnsdorf South-Western cemetery in Brandenburg.
 The urn was placed in the gravesite of Max Friedlaender, who died of a stroke in 1934.

 In Germany, burial plots are typically reclaimed after leases are not renewed following a period of 10 to 20 years.
 However, Friedlaender's headstone remained on the plot because it was declared a listed monument.